souffle-lang/souffle-lang.github.io/_docs/provenance.md

 ```

 ### The `explain` interface
-To illustrate the interface with an example, given the simple Souffle program
+To illustrate the interface with an example, given the simple Soufflé program
 ```
 .decl edge, path(x:number, y:number)
 edge(1, 2).